Body Of Jakelin Caal, Immigrant Girl Who Died In Border Patrol Custody, Arrives In Guatemala

 — SCOTTY SIMMONS (@SCOTTYSIMM) December 24, 2018

 Critics have said that the girl’s death was preventable.
 The girl’s father, who speaks an indigenous language, reportedly did not understand the forms he was given when he claimed that his daughter was in good health.
-The agency has also come under for for relying on his account of the girl’s healthy and not putting her through a more rigorous medical testing to determine whether she was in good enough health to complete the journey to the outpost.
+The agency has also come under for relying on his account of the girl’s health and not putting her through a more rigorous medical testing to determine whether she was in good enough health to complete the journey to the outpost.

 The agency was also under fire for failing to report the girl’s death.
 The commissioner of the Border Patrol agency testified before the U.S. Senate just days after her death but made no mention of it.